 - 2018 – Imposing a Period of Refresher Training: Exercise of the Discretionary Power of the Executive Committee of a Professional Order

 - 2017 – Will the Jordan Decision Have an Impact on Disciplinary Law?

 - 2012 – The Role of the Tribunal des professions: True Appellate Jurisdiction or Judicial Review in Disguise?

 2007 – VILLENEUVE Jean-Guy, DUBÉ Nathalie, HOBDAY Tina, DESHARNAIS Delbie, LEBEL François, COSSETTE Marie, Précis de droit professionnel (Summary of Professional Law), Éditions Yvon Blais Inc., Cowansville

-Since 2013 – Member of the Quebec Association of Women in Finance (AFFQ) and involvement in the Quebec Committee
+Since 2013 – Member of the Quebec Association of Women in Finance (AFFQ) and its Quebec Committee

 2009-2011 – President of the Professional Development Committee of the Québec City Junior Bar Association

-2002-2009 – Involvement in the Committee of the Québec City Junior Bar Association
+2002-2009 – Member of the founding committee of the Québec City Junior Bar Association

 Since 2004 – Member of the Quebec Association of Women in Insurance (AFAQ)